Anastasia (yacht)

 Anastasia is a super-yacht built in May 2008 at the shipyard Oceanco.
 Its exterior and interior were designed by Sam Sorgiovanni.

 In 2018, the yacht was sold for €67.5 million and renamed Wheels.

 History

 The Anastasia was built at the Oceanco shipyard in May 2008 for Vladimir Potanin.

 The ship was listed for sale in July 2012 for €125 million.
+Annual running costs have been estimated at US$7 million.

-The yacht was sold for €67.5 million and renamed Wheels in 2018.
+The yacht was sold for €67.5 million to Ralf Schmid, the founder of Uniwheels, and renamed Wheels in 2018.
+It was available for charter, mainly in the Eastern Mediterranean, at a rate of €580,000 per week plus expenses in 2018.

 Design

 The length of the motor yacht is 75.50 m and the beam is 13.50 m.
 The draft of the yacht Anastasia is 3.80 m.
 Its hull is steel, and the superstructure is aluminium with teak laid decks.
-The classification of the yacht, according to Lloyds Register is 100AI SSC Yacht (P) MONO G6 LMC UMS MCA Certification, issued by Cayman Islands.
+The classification of the yacht according to Lloyd's Register is 100AI SSC Yacht (P) MONO G6 LMC UMS MCA Certification, issued by Cayman Islands.

 Features

 The ship has seven decks, a duplex master suite, and a cinema and main saloon.
 It also has a jacuzzi, split-level sundeck and a garage that houses tenders, jet skis and dive equipment.
 It can accommodate 12 guests and 20 crew members.